 Use VBA Constants

 Constants are precompiled variables that can’t be modified during VBA untime.
 Because of this they are more efficient than regular variables defined with the Dim statement.
-This is slower:

-Procedure for increasing VBA performance
+Increasing VBA performance

 It is good to handle turning off some of the optimizations mentioned above.
 I usually use a procedure I defined which I named “OptimizeVBA”.
 I turn optimizations before running my macro and then turn them off after completion.